-http://<Wyde bridge domain>/status/cmdcount to expose these counters via web.
+https://< Wyde bridge domain > /status/cmdcount to expose these counters via web.

-To show the break-up of conferences according to the participant size from mf starts till now you should run the following mf console command:
+To show the break-up of conferences according to the participant size at the moment you should run the following mf console command:

 confcount-show

 The counters that are being returned by this command are described in confcountshow (Display Values of confcount Counters).
 You can also use URL: